NicoC7/ASP.NET_Assignment1_TowelMart/TowelMart/README.md

 Date: 10/12/2023

 14:31 Yesterday I figure out how to add styling so today i will finish with that and the about us page.

+15:33 I try to add an image to the welcome page but it cant be loaded.
+So Ill ask u tomorrow, I dont understand why are you so rude with me :(